Brianconn71/ms1-project/README.md

     2. Ensure the heading and text change size at screen changes.

-    3. Ensure the border line between the two reviews disappears at mobile levl screen size.
+    3. Ensure the border line between the two reviews disappears at mobile level screen size.

     4. Ensure the images used get bigger and smaller depending on the screen size.